world-federation-of-advertisers/planning-evaluation-framework/README.md

 ```

 In this example, we will use the sample experimental design in the file
 `examples/experimental_designs/goerg_gamma_poisson.py`.
-This compares Goerg's
+This compares [Georg Goerg's
-one-point model to the Gamma-Poisson distribution, using the Pairwise Union
+one-point model](https://research.google/pubs/pub43218/) to the Gamma-Poisson distribution,
-model for overlaps.
+using the Pairwise Union model for overlaps.

 ```
 python3 drivers/experimental_design_driver.py \